 If you’ve cleaned upholstery before, you’ll understand how frustrating the job can be.
 Not only are you required to select the perfect cleaning tools and supplies, but you must also apply appropriate cleaning methods or risk permanently damaging your furniture.

-A simple, handheld vacuum cleaner should be sufficient.
+A simple, handheld vacuum cleaner should be sufficient to remove dust and grime from the upholstery.
 But for the best results, we recommend a high-powered vacuum cleaner.
 If you can lay your hands on a HEPA vacuum cleaner, that would be brilliant.
 Use the cleaner to suck out the dust, hair, and dirt that has accumulated on the surfaces and in crevices.
 If the cushions are removable, take them out and vacuum both sides.
-For caked-in grime, use brush bristles to loosen the dirt first, then vacuum that spot again.
+For caked-in grime, use brush bristles to loosen the dirt first, then vacuum that spot on the cushion again.

-A spot-check means conducting some quick research to find out the type of stain you’re dealing with and the best combination of tools/solutions and cleaning method to use for that occasion.
+A spot-check means conducting some quick research to find out the type of stain you’re dealing with and the best combination of tools/solutions and cleaning methods to use for that occasion.
 Depending on the type of upholstery, you may need to use a dry cleaning solvent, commercial upholstery cleaner, or leather cleaner.
-Another common option is home-made cleaning solutions.
-The simplest home-made upholstery cleaning solution is a mixture of equal parts rubbing alcohol and white vinegar.
+Another common option is homemade cleaning solutions.
+The simplest homemade upholstery cleaning solution is a mixture of equal parts rubbing alcohol and white vinegar.